MysteryPancake/Houdini-Fun/README.md

 KineFX often whinges when skeletons are cyclic.
 There's a [good section on CGWiki](https://www.tokeru.com/cgwiki/HoudiniKinefx.html#rig_from_labs_straight_skeleton) to fix this, but it only works if there truly aren't cycles.

-If the skeleton actually has cycles, you'll need to remove them.
-I couldn't find a node to do this, so ended up using a depth first search.
+If the skeleton actually has cycles, you'll need to cut them.
+I couldn't find a node to do this, so I used VEX instead.

 ```js
 // Depth first search to mark graph cycles for cutting